-SI.
-No. Ref. to Para No. Recommendations 70 9.1 Suitability of site and accommodation for Vijnan Mandir work and other factors should be kept in the selection of sites for locating Vijnan Mandirs.
+~ .
+Recommendations SI.
+No. Ref. to Para No. 70 9.1 Suitability of site and accommodation for Vijnan Mandir work and other factors should be kept in viou in Mandir work and other factors should be kept in the selection of sites for locating Vijnan Mandirs.
 The needs of backward areas should also be considered.
 71 9.2 A type design for the Vijnan Mandir building should be prepared.
 72 9.3 Provision of suitable residential accommodation for the staff is necessary.
 73 9.5 The jurisdiction of a Vijnan Mandir should be co-terminous with the Block.
-74 9.6 No restrictions need be placed on participation by Vijnan Mandirs in fairs, festivals and other occasions of importance in other Blocks of the District.
+7.4 9.6 No restrictions need be placed on participation by Vijnan Mandirs in fairs, festivals and other occasions of importance in other Blocks of the District. .
 75 9.6 Vijnan Mandirs should have the freedom to establish contacts with educational institutions, Panchayat Samitis and other village groups interested in Vijnan Mandir work, etc., if they are located outside the Block.
-76 9.7 Each Vijnan Mandir should have a minimum of two officers drawn from complementary subjects to supplement each other's work.
-77 9.8 In selecting officers suitable women candidates may be considered for appointment to one of the posts.
-78 9.9 Each Vijnan Mandir may have a laboratory assistant, trained in pathological work.
+76 9.7 Each Vijnan Mandir should have a minimum of two officers drawn from complementary subjects to supplement each other's work. .
+77 9.8 In selecting officers suitable women candidates may be considered for appointment to one of the posts. .78 9.9 Each Vijnan Mandir may have a laboratory assistant, trained in pathological work.
 Laboratory assistant should also function as museum-keeper.
-79 9.10 & 9.11 To enable the village people to keep their equipment in good repair and also help in running the pro- jectors, there is need for a mechanic close at hand.
+79 9.10 & 9.11 To enable the village people to keep their equipment in good repair and also help in running the projectors, there is need for a mechanic close at hand.
 The mechanic should also function as driver.
-80 9.12 & 9.13 Vijnan Mandir Officers may be provided, where necessary, with some clerical assistance.
+8 9.12 & 9.13 necessary, with some clerical assistance.
 However, the facilities available in institutions with which Vijnan Mandirs may be integrated should be kept in view before separate clerical assistance is provided.
-81 9.15 Vijnan Mandir Officers should be declared Drawing and Disbursing Officers and invested with powers of 'Head of Office'.
+8 9,15 Viman Mandir Officers should be declared Drawing and Disbursing Officers and invested with powers of 'Head of Office'.